NEPHIP & State, Territorial, Local, Tribal Environmental Public Health Programs

 - Environmental Public Health Program applications will be accepted on a rolling basis if positions are open and available.

-- We encourage programs to apply by Monday, October 9 for priority consideration for Spring 2024.
+- We encourage programs to apply as soon as possible for consideration for summer 2024.

-- Acceptances and matching are anticipated to be completed by early November for the Spring 2024 session.
+- Acceptances and matching are anticipated to be completed by the end of March for the summer 2024 session.

-- Spring session internship experiences will begin in January and end by late April or early May 2024.
+- Summer session internship experiences will begin in May or June and end by September 2024.

 Qualified and Compensated Interns